astrolabsoftware/fink-client/docs/livestream_manual.md

 _version 0.1 05/03/2021_

 This manual has been tested for `fink-client` version 1.2.
 Other versions might work.
-In case of trouble, send us an enail (contact@fink-broker.org) or open an issue (https://github.com/astrolabsoftware/fink-client).
+In case of trouble, send us an email (contact@fink-broker.org) or open an issue (https://github.com/astrolabsoftware/fink-client).

 ## Installation of fink-client